mparchment/salsabil-io/src/content/blog/quran.md

 - *Hirz al-Ma'ani* by Abu'l-Qasim al-Shatibi

 Well-known as *al-Shatibiyyah*, this poem presents the usul of the seven major qira'at.
-Become familiar with its lines and memorize it if given the time.
-Read its commentaries *Fath al-Wasid* by Abu'l-Hasan al-Sakhawi, one of al-Shatibi's most distinguished students, and *Ibraz al-Ma'ani* by Abu Shamah.
+Memorize it given the time and read its commentaries: *Fath al-Wasid* by Abu'l-Hasan al-Sakhawi, one of al-Shatibi's most distinguished students, and *Ibraz al-Ma'ani* by Abu Shamah.

 - *Husn al-Madad* by Burhan al-Din al-Ja'bari